LukasBommes/PV-Hawk-Viewer/README.md

 This is an open-source desktop app for viewing and analyzing maps of large-scale photovoltaic (PV) plants created with [PV Drone Inspect](https://github.com/LukasBommes/PV-Drone-Inspect).

-The following functionality is provided in this app:
+The app provides the following functionality:
 - View the reconstruction of your PV plant created with PV Drone Inspect
 - Browse individual PV modules and video frames
 - Perform analyses (e.g. PV module defect detection)